-- i.
-Implementation of management systems and environmental certifications - ii.
+- Implementation of management systems and environmental certifications - ii.
 Promotion of a circular economy - iii.
 Measurement and management of the corporate carbon footprint - iv.
 Development of sustainable alternative fuels and energy

-This is how, during the first semester of 2020, the company worked on the following initiatives:
+This is how, during the first three quarters of 2020, the company worked on the following initiatives:

-- Maintenance of the certification of the international standard ISO 14001 in the cargo operation in Miami. - Maintenance of the stage 2 certifications of the IEnvA environmental management system (IATA Environmental Assessment) whose scope is international flights operated from Chile, the most advanced level of this certification; being the first in the continent and one of six airlines in the world that have this certification - Maintenance of stage 1 certification of the IEnvA environmental management system (IATA Environmental Assessment) whose scope is the domestic and international operations of Colombia - Preparation of the 2019 integrated report based on the GRI methodology and aligned with the SDGs (Sustainable Development Goals), accounting for its financial, corporate governance, environmental and social management - Response to the DJSI (Dow Jones Sustainability Index) questionnaire - Measurement and external verification of the Corporate Carbon Footprint - Neutralization of domestic air operations in Colombian operations - Neutralization of ground operations in all Spanish-speaking countries through the purchase of carbon credits from an emblematic project in the Amazon - Incorporation of 100% electrical energy from renewable sources in the facilities of the maintenance base and the corporate building of operations in Chile - Implementation of the Recycle Your Trip program, which seeks to manage the waste generated on board domestic flights in Chile. - Verification of company emissions under the EU-ETS and CORSIA schemes.
+- Maintenance of the certification of the international standard ISO 14001 in the cargo operation in Miami. - Maintenance of the stage 2 certifications of the IEnvA environmental management system (IATA Environmental Assessment) whose scope is international flights operated from Chile, the most advanced level of this certification; being the first in the continent and one of six airlines in the world that have this certification - Maintenance of stage 1 certification of the IEnvA environmental management system (IATA Environmental Assessment) whose scope is the domestic and international operations of Colombia - Response to the DJSI (Dow Jones Sustainability Index) questionnaire - Neutralization of domestic air operations in Colombian operations - Incorporation of 100% electrical energy from renewable sources in the facilities of the maintenance base and the corporate building of operations in Chile - Implementation of the Recycle Your Trip program, which seeks to manage the waste generated on board domestic flights in Chile. - Verification of company emissions under the EU-ETS and CORSIA schemes.